GraphQL Joins

 1. Schemas Supported

-- Joins are available for EVM, Tron, and Solana schemas in GraphQL v2 and EAP.
+- Joins are available for EVM, Tron, and Solana schemas in GraphQL v2.

 2. Join Query Structure